 Daily: Supervisors will provide direct oversight to Care Managers to ensure compliance with key Brevard Family Partnership processes.
-The Case Management Executive staff will manage the flow of intake into the care centers and will evaluate case distribution and assess the Care Center workforce to insure caseloads remain within COA standards on a daily basis and standards indicated in the Financial Viability Plan.
-BFP Strategy sends out daily report to case management of the percent of children seen in the last 30 days, it includes the last Face to Face visit and the projected date the next visit is due.
+The Case Management Executive staff I manage the flow of intake into the care centers and will evaluate case distribution and assess the Care Center workforce to insure caseloads remain within COA standards on a daily basis and standards indicated in the Financial Viability Plan.
+The Children and Young Adults in Out-of-Home Care or Receiving In-Home Services (CARS) along with the Child Not Seen Listing is distributed daily.
+This year, BFP has worked with Mindshare Technologies to help provide user-friendly reports for case management, some examples include: Supervisory Reviews, and Children not Seen in 30 days.

-Weekly: Brevard Family Partnership Strategy Department sends out weekly reporting of medical performance including % of children in the numerator, the child's last visits date next visit is due and the placement type of the children not meeting the measure.
+Weekly: Case Management sends out weekly reporting of medical, dental, child not seen, mother and father contact and Family Functioning Assessments On-going to evaluate performance including % of children in the numerator, the child's last visits date next visit is due and the placement type of the children not meeting the measure.
+Additionally, BFP sends out the Safety Planning data on a weekly basis.

-Monthly: Brevard Family Partnership will ensure key performance remain in compliance such as compliance with supervisor reviews and client contacts.
-These critical measures will be reviewed during the monthly Operations meeting with CMA and Brevard Family Partnership leadership.
-Deficiencies identified will immediately be brought to the attention of the CMA Executive Team.
+Monthly: Brevard Family Partnership ensures key performance remain in compliance such as compliance with supervisor reviews and client contacts.
+These critical measures are reviewed during the monthly Operations meeting with CMA and Brevard Family Partnership leadership.
+Deficiencies identified are immediately be brought to the attention of the CMA Executive Team.

-Quarterly: Brevard Family Partnership will analyze data to determine trends regarding key in process measures and outcome measures.
-When trends are identified, additional analysis and drill-downs will be conducted and presented during the quarterly Performance Review.
-QA tools will be integrated and completed on a quarterly basis.
-Aggregate information regarding Critical Incident Tracking and Client Complaint Tracking will be analyzed for trends by the Risk Management Committee.
+Quarterly: Brevard Family Partnership analyzes data to determine trends regarding key in process measures and outcome measures.
+When trends are identified, additional analysis and drilldowns is conducted and presented during the quarterly Performance Review.
+QA tools are integrated and completed on a quarterly basis.
+Aggregate information regarding Critical Incident Tracking and Client Complaint Tracking is analyzed for trends by the Risk Management Committee.
 This information is gathered to look at how the CMA is doing in compliance with Federal and State Statutes, as children move toward permanency while ensuring children's safety and well-being.

-Annually: Contract Monitoring of Category A providers will include record reviews, interviews and onsite observations that will be coordinated by the Brevard Family Partnership Contract and Compliance Manager.
-In developing the customized monitoring scope, the BFP Contract and Compliance Manager will determine whether to examine the universe of records maintained by the Provider or to examine a sample, or limited number, of these records.
+Annually: Contract Monitoring of Category A providers includes record reviews, interviews and on-site observations that are coordinated by the Brevard Family Partnership Contract and Compliance Manager.
+In developing the customized monitoring scope, the BFP Contract and Compliance Manager determine whether to examine the universe of records maintained by the Provider or to examine a sample, or limited number, of these records.
 It is appropriate in many situations for monitors to gather information by examining a limited number of records.
-The monitoring team will exercise good judgment to make common sense decisions regarding sample size.
+The monitoring team exercises good judgment to make common sense decisions regarding sample size.
 It is reasonable to adjust the sample size during a monitoring.
 It may be reasonable to reduce sample size if results are extremely consistent for the first records reviewed.
 Sample sizes may be increased if the team identifies a problem in a high-risk area.
 Review may include personnel records, client records, agency financial documentation and administrative policies and procedures of the contracted providers.